 Sanjay became involved in Hawai‘i real estate in 2000 and moved here with his family shortly thereafter.
 Having personally purchased and sold Hawai‘i real estate as a principal, he has a good understanding of the worries and concerns an international investor might have.

-Sanjay is an active leader of the Stanford Alumni Association, organizing many of their events including professors’ presentations and sports viewing parties.
-Sanjay’s interests include exercising (he has run the Honolulu Marathon), baseball and music, and he is a big supporter of the American Cancer Association.
+Sanjay is an active leader of the Stanford Alumni Association, organizing many of their events, including professors’ presentations and sports viewing parties.
+Sanjay’s interests include exercising (he has run the Honolulu Marathon), baseball and music.
+He is also a big supporter of the American Cancer Society.